thvulpe/spending-tracker/README.md

 ## ✨ Features

-- ➕ Add new transactions with amount, retailer, and date
+- ➕ Add new user-exclusive transactions with amount, retailer, and date
 - 🗑️ Delete existing transactions
 - 📅 Filter transactions by **year** and **month**
 - 📊 Visualize **spending chart** for the current year